thecodix/book/second-edition/src/ch03-05-control-flow.md

 de una, quizás quieras refactorizar tu código.
 El capítulo 6 describe una poderosa construcción de ramificación de Rust llamada `match` para estos casos.

-When this program executes, it checks each `if` expression in turn and executes the first body for which the condition holds true.
-Note that even though 6 is divisible by 2, we don’t see the output `number is divisible by 2`, nor do we see the `number is not divisible by 4, 3, or 2` text from the `else` block.
-The reason is that Rust will only execute the block for the first true condition, and once it finds one, it won’t even check the rest.

 #### Usando `if` en una Declaración `let`

 Debido a que `if` es una expresión, podemos usarla en el lado derecho de una declaración